LIBS - Library Science

 This course builds on current research and practice to strengthen candidates’ conceptual understanding of design-based STEM pedagogy.
 Through participation in activities and discussions, students will review concepts embedded within design-based, problem-based, project-based, and inquiry instruction and learning.
 This course will explore a synthesized overview of trends affecting STEM education and investigate makerspaces and making activities to support inquiry-driven, community engagement in information settings.
 Students will gain hands-on experience with digital and physical making toolkits and design maker experiences within library spaces.

-Develops skills in preparing, evaluating, and presenting instructional materials and the use of those materials to promote higher-level thinking and enhance the learning environment.
-Includes elements of design, multimedia materials, and development of in-service activities.
-Hands-on practice in media production and dissemination.
+This course develops skills in preparing, evaluating, and presenting instructional materials and the use of those materials to promote higher-level thinking and enhance the learning environment.
+It includes elements of design, multimedia materials, and development of in-service activities.
+Students will participate in sandbox activities to incorporate hands-on practice of media production and dissemination.

 Students will gain experience locating, evaluating, collecting, arranging, and disseminating content resources available as open educational resources to support learning and teaching.
 Issues surrounding open educational resources including copyright, licensing, access, and quality will be addressed.
 A primary focus will be on developing digital textbooks that may include websites, databases, current awareness experts, and digital field trips to support the delivery of instruction.